 Description And Comments

-The park's premier zoological attraction, Kilimanjaro Safaris Expedition offers an exceptionally realistic, albeit brief, imitation of an actual African photo safari.
-Thirty-two guests at a time board tall, open safari vehicles and are dispatched into a simulated African veldt habitat.
-Animals such as zebras, wildebeests, impalas, Thomson's gazelles, giraffes, and even rhinos roam apparently free, while predators such as lions, as well as potentially dangerous large animals like hippos, are separated from both prey and guests by all-but-invisible, natural-appearing barriers.
+Animal Kingdom’s premier zoological attraction, Kilimanjaro Safaris offers an exceptionally realistic, albeit brief, imitation of an actual African photo safari.
+Thirty-two guests at a time board tall, open vehicles and are dispatched into a simulated African veldt habitat.
+Animals such as zebras, wildebeests, impalas, Thomson’s gazelles, giraffes, and even rhinos roam apparently free, while predators such as lions, as well as potentially dangerous large animals like hippos, are separated from both prey and guests by all-but-invisible, natural-appearing barriers.
 Although the animals have more than 100 acres of savanna, woodland, streams, and rocky hills to call home, careful placement of water holes, forage, and salt licks ensures that the critters are hanging out by the road when safari vehicles roll by.

-Having traveled in Kenya and Tanzania, I (Bob) will tell you that Disney has done an amazing job of replicating the sub-Saharan east-African landscape.
-The main difference that an east African would notice is that Disney's version is greener and, generally speaking, less barren.
+Unofficial Guide to Walt Disney World author, Bob Sehlinger, says: "Having traveled in Kenya and Tanzania, I (Bob) can tell you that Disney has done an amazing job of replicating the sub-Saharan east-African landscape.
 As on a real African safari, what animals you see, and how many, is pretty much a matter of luck.
-We've experienced Kilimanjaro Safaris upwards of 100 times and had a different experience on each trip.
+We’ve experienced Kilimanjaro Safaris more than 100 times and had a different experience on each trip."

 Touring Tips

-- This attraction offers FASTPASS.
+- This attraction offers Lightning Lane via Genie+.

-Kilimanjaro Safaris Expedition Wait Times
+Kilimanjaro Safaris Wait Times

-This chart shows you roughly how long you'll wait for Kilimanjaro Safaris Expedition when you visit on a day with a given Animal Kingdom Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+This chart shows you roughly how long you'll wait for Kilimanjaro Safaris when you visit on a day with a given Disney's Animal Kingdom Crowd Level.
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
-Please note that these are estimates, and for a better forecast for your travel dates, see Kilimanjaro Safaris Expedition Wait Times.
+Please note that these are estimates, and for a better forecast for your travel dates, see Kilimanjaro Safaris Wait Times.

 Attraction Photos